 Where we position ourselves on this continuum of darkness and light is largely up to us, once we become aware that with practice and the grace of God, we are able to choose what thoughts we allow to take residence in our minds.
 The question is, do I want to indulge and tolerate these fearful thoughts or do I wish to displace them with feelings of gratitude and appreciation for all life has to offer?
 Do I prefer to be a victim by occupying myself with dark fears of disempowerment or do I turn to happy thoughts that lighten my spirit?
 Believe me, I understand it's not always that easy to do... until it is.

-Though I don’t agree with Roosevelt that we must fear fear, I understand that fear gives us the contrast we need to surrender to the power of divine love, and that if we stand up to fear, we find there never was much to be concerned about once we realize we live in a Benevolent Universe whether we live or die.
+Though I don’t agree with Roosevelt that we must fear fear, I understand we must guard against it the only good thing about fear is that it gives us the contrast we need to surrender to the power of love and that if we stand up to fear, we find there never was much to be concerned about once we realize we live in a Benevolent Universe whether we live or die.
 To do such, though, we must live from our hearts as we practise gratitude and appreciation rather than allowing the fears of our minds to torment us.

 Perhaps that’s what Joseph Campbell meant when he said, The cave you fear to enter holds the treasure you seek.
 By facing our fears of being eaten alive by what's lurking within the dark cave, we enter in with the light of gratitude and the wonderment of adventure.
 In doing this, we are able to change our reality by discovering what treasures await us within the dark cave.
 I know... easier said than done.